For online businesses, landing pages are the revenue gatekeepers. They are lifelines for improving lead generation.

 2. Prepare a relevant and enticing prize for your subscribers

-What do you plan to give, in exchange for personal data from a prospective customer?
+What do you plan to give, in exchange for personal data from a potential customer?

-Your target audience (defined in step #1) must feel elated to receive your gift.
+Your target market (defined in step #1) must feel elated to receive your gift.
 Ensure that it’s a relevant and valuable resource for them.